utraf-pasteur-institute/CellWalker/README.md

 # Under progress-
 **User guide

-Create python environment
+Clone the github repository to your local system

-Run the python script
+Create python environment.
+This step is tested using Anaconda Python distribution (link).
+But it should be possible to use other python distributions as well.

-conda activate cellwalker
+Activate the newly created environment conda activate cellwalker

-python cellwalker.py
+Browse to the 'src' folder of the cloned repository and run the python script as follows python cellwalker.py

 Loading segmented images (or segmentation masks)